'What I wish I knew before buying a red light therapy tool' reveals a beauty tech expert

 In the market for a red light therapy device?
 Our Beauty Editor has a few pearls of wisdom to share on what makes a great anti-ageing tool before you make the splurge

-What you need to know before buying a red light therapy device, according to a Beauty Editor
+What to know before buying a red light therapy device, by a beauty editor who's tried several

 1. Some devices make you do the hard work

 Light therapy tools vary from handy handbag-sized wands to bulkier robotic-looking masks.
 Each has their benefits so it’s worth considering the technical specs before you splurge.
-If you’re the sort of person who paints their nails, watching Netflix, while simultaneously adding the latest H+M designer drop to your online basket, then you’ll probably appreciate a light, wearable, cordless device like Dr Dennis Gross DRx SpectraLite FaceWare Proso you can mask and multitask.
+If you’re the sort of person who paints their nails, watching Netflix, while simultaneously adding the latest H+M designer drop to your online basket, then you’ll probably appreciate a light, wearable, cordless device like Dr Dennis Gross DRx SpectraLite FaceWare Pro, so you can multitask while you mask.

 If you want to hone in on precise areas of the face, like under-eye bags, then a smaller cordless wand like the Solawave can work well, and takes up less room, as long as you don’t mind the manual input required to smooth it across your skin.
 It's not exactly strenuous, but it all comes down to personal preference.